pixelpogo/dynameister/README.md

 # e.g. returning objects with ranges less than or equal to 42
 Book.query(hash_key: "72c62052").le(range_key: 42).all

 # Same as above but uses get_item underneath
 Book.find_by(hash_key: { uuid: "a17871e56c14" })
+Book.find("a17871e56c14")

+# Using DynamoDB scan
+Book.find ["ane85rna", "nelg94" "h384hen"] # only for compliance with ActiveRecord API
+Book.all  # no filter
 ```

 ### Scans